h3h/serum/README.md

 # Serum

-Serum is a simple object model on static posts with YAML front matter.
+Serum is a simple object model on static posts with [YAML front matter](http://jekyllrb.com/docs/frontmatter/), like [Jekyll](http://jekyllrb.com/).

 ## Usage